RoboTeamTwente/roboteam/README.md

 This repository is header-only, and is to stay that way.

 ### Suggested packet formats
-Below are the suggested packet formats.
-At the time of writing, these have not yet been implemented.
+Below are the currently implemented packet formats.
+These have not yet been tested
-##### RobotCommand (not yet implemented)
+##### RobotCommand (not yet tested)
 ```
 header          :  8 bits  Header byte indicating the type of packet
 id              :  4 bits  Id of the robot